jonas-45/Kanban-Javascript/README.md

 Below  are the sets to Install this project with:
 1. Get a free API Key at [MealsDB](https://www.themealdb.com/api.php).

-2. Have a file to check you linter errors.
+2. Have a file to check for linter errors.

 3. Intall Webpackage, follow this [webpackInstallation](https://www.valentinog.com/blog/webpack/) guide if you have forgotten.